farhanreynaldo/farhanreynaldo/README.md

 ### Hi there 👋 I'm Farhan Reynaldo Hutabarat

-- 🏫 I'm currently pursuing Masters in Quantitative Methods in the Social Sciences at Columbia University.
+- 🏫 I completed my master's degree in Quantitative Methods in the Social Sciences at Columbia University.
 - 💼 Previously, I worked as a senior data analyst in [Tokopedia](https://www.gotocompany.com/en) and as a data scientist in [Delman Data Lab](https://delman.io/) and [Dattabot](https://dattabot.io/).
 - 🌱 My interest lies in the field of bayesian data analysis, experimentation, and causal inference.
 - 📫 You can get in touch with me by email at [farhanreynaldo@gmail.com](mailto:farhanreynaldo@gmail.com) and [LinkedIn](https://www.linkedin.com/in/farhanreynaldo/).